Locked and Unlocked Phones

 Benefits of Locked Phones

-It’s easy to get support and service for your phone if you buy a locked one through a carrier.
+The ease of customer service is also a benefit when you buy through your carrier.
 If you have questions about your mobile device or it isn’t working, you’ll know exactly where you need to go to get help.

 What’s the Difference Between Locked and Unlocked Phones?